toxictager/note-exe/README.md

 ## 🧠 About the App

-The original app is built using **Python** and **PyQt6**.
+The original app is built using **Python** and **tkinter**.
 It’s designed to help with note-taking, especially for studying cybersecurity topics.

 If you're interested in the source code, you can check out the full project here:
 👉 [Notes App (Source)](https://github.com/toxictager/notes-project)